theroyakash/covid19_tracker/README.md

 # UI and Design
 ![Imgur](https://i.imgur.com/dIB04GX.png)

-A Neumorphic Button os added below that copies every bit of information displayed on the screen.
+A Neumorphic Button is added below that copies every bit of information displayed on the screen.
 Conformation message looks like this.

 ![img](https://i.imgur.com/wYGQuh6.png)